 The process for workers’ compensation claims is important to know, because any mistake you make now could cost you later.

 The WA Government’s site for workers’ compensation is called RiskCover.
 The Workers’ Compensation FAQ’s page is a good place to start gathering information.
 If your injury is small and the compensation is minor, you may be able to use their advice to produce a satisfactory outcome.
 However, if you have any question that you aren’t being compensated as you should, we advise you to call a workers compensation lawyer immediately.

-When you sustain an injury at work, the first thing you will need to do is talk to your supervisor.
+When you sustain a work-related injury, the first thing you will need to do is talk to your supervisor.
 They will send you to a doctor, who is required to provide you with a First Medical Certificate.
 You will be required to complete a Workers’ Compensation Claim Form 2B and submit it, along with your First Medical Certificate, to your employer.

 Next, your employer completes a form called the Employer’s Report Form and fills in the employer section of the Workers’ Compensation Claim Form 2B.
 Your employer is then required to submit both forms to RiskCover within three days of receiving the paperwork from the employee.